 Turn the key deftly in the oiled wards,

 And seal the hushed Casket of my soul.

 The final lines of the poem refer more explicitly to death.
-Like death, sleep gives the lyrical voice the possibility of a different experience and the access to a new kind of knowledge.
+Like death, sleep gives the lyrical voice the possibility of a different experience and access to a new kind of knowledge.
 Notice the importance of the capitalization of the word “Casket”.
-These final lines will give a closure to this wish that the lyrical voice displays trough a melancholic and dramatic tone.
+These final lines will give closure to this wish that the lyrical voice displays through a melancholic and dramatic tone.